 Kia Ora!
 My name is Michelle Nel and I am very excited to be one of the year 2/3 teachers in C3 this year!
 I am from South Africa and am in my fifth year of teaching.
 I am enjoying exploring this beautiful country and learning about different cultures.

-Kia ora, hallo and hello!
-My name is Kelsey Mc Master and I am so excited to start my teaching journey with St Mary’s School and become part of this amazing whānau.
+Kia ora!
+My name is Kelsey Mc Master and I am so excited to have started my teaching journey with St Mary’s School and to be a part of this amazing whānau.
 I have worked in a primary school setting for five years which is where I developed a love for teaching and working with children.
-I completed my Bachelor of Teaching through The University of Waikato’s distance programme in 2019 and am so happy to join Mrs Tiddy in C4 with all our wonderful learners this year.
+In 2019 I completed my Bachelor of Teaching through The University of Waikato’s distance programme and started teaching at St Mary’s School in 2020.
+I am so happy to be with Mrs Tiddy in C4 with all our wonderful learners this year.

 Kia Ora!
 My name is Lalli Tiddy and I am from South Africa.
-After having taught in primary school education in South Africa for six years, I immigrated to New Zealand with my husband in 2019.
-I am excited to continue my teaching journey in New Zealand here at St Mary’s.
+This will be my 8th year teaching Primary school education and my 2nd year teaching in New Zealand.
+I immigrated to New Zealand with my husband in 2019.
+I am excited to teach Y4 in C4 this year!
 I am enjoying exploring this country and being exposed to such a rich diversity of cultures.

 Kia ora!
 This year is my first year teaching at St Mary’s school, I am taking on a new role for me becoming the ESOL teacher (English Second Language Learners).
 I am absolutely passionate about education and opening up the minds of our students.
 My teaching career started in 2010 and I have taught students from Year 1 to Year 8.
 I have two children of my own, one here at St Mary’s already and the other will start next year.
 Outside of school I am in a singing group which brings me a lot of joy, I love baking, I’m a keen fisher women and most of all, I enjoy going on all sorts of nature adventures with my family.